Alcidespb24/RAG/output.md

 Security or Security measures encompass all of the administrative, physical, and technical safeguards in an information system.

-Encryption means the use of an algorithmic process to transform data into a form in which there is a low probability of assigning meaning without use of a confidential process or key.

-Security incident means the attempted or successful unauthorized access, use, disclosure, modification, or destruction of information or interference with system operations in an information system.

 # § 164.302  Applicability.

 A covered entity or business associate must comply with the applicable standards, implementation specifications, and requirements of this subpart with respect to electronic protected health information of a covered entity.